Wilhering Abbey: Buildings

 Originally, access to the church was forbidden to the public, in keeping with the wish of the Cistercians for seclusion.
 However, for the use of their tenantry they erected a special church, the so-called "people’s church", known from an old engraving in the cloister, which also shows the guesthouse by the road, the fish-pond, the gate-house with the monastery wall, and the garden with the mill.
 Today the fish-pond, the guesthouse and parts of the gate-house still remain.
 The guesthouse is considered one of the oldest parts of the monastery buildings.
 It was the abbey inn until 1970, and now houses a museum of modern art exhibiting works of the painter Fritz Fröhlich.
 Along with the former wine-cellars and the brewery, which ceased operation around 1930, it is now separated from the main building complex by a road.

 The present abbey buildings comprise (a) the medieval nucleus (the church, the cloister and the quadrangular buildings of the convent), (b) the extensions from the Baroque period (the abbatial suite, the domed wing, the stables, barns and farm buildings), and (c) the new buildings of the school erected after World War II.
 To the west lies the abbey park, open to the public, with its stock of exotic trees and the Baroque pavilion.
 Further on are the greenhouses of the horticultural nursery which also belongs to the abbey.

-The prominent attraction of the abbey’s outer court is the west façade with the tower and, to the right, the abbatial suite.
+The prominent attraction of the abbey's outer court is the west façade with the tower and, to the right, the abbatial suite.
 The tower was erected between 1735 and 1740 and consists of three storeys, which, due to their upward tapering, resemble an extended telescope.
 It is adorned with rich figural decorations.
-The plain round-arched Romanesque portal of the former 12th-century church was integrated into the present Rococo church.